ssmak/jquery.trackrails/README.md

 ```

 ## Reference
-This plugin is quite simple and you can reference the test page (~/test/index.html) directly which locates in the test folder.
+This plugin is quite simple and you can refer to the test page (~/test/index.html) directly which locates in the test folder.